frothers/Frothers-FC/content/posts/2023/frothers-2023-game-13.md

 The Frothers immediately set-up in a lot more solidly than last week and were able to easily quash any LBQ attacks.
 Doube did manage to pick himself up a classy yellow got a good old fashioned ball-or-man chop.

 LBQ were packing the midfield again so the Frothers had to resort to other tactics to get opportunities.
 A clearance come through-ball from Chris found Jarrod on the edge of the box.
-Jarrod was able to beat his man to it and cut inside and finish at the near post.
+Jarrod was able to beat his man to it and cut inside and finish at the near post, on his 50th appearance no less.

 > 1-0